|MP 7.01.80||Hip Resurfacing|

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices may not be considered investigational, and thus these devices may be assessed only on the basis of their medical necessity.

 At the time this policy was created, there was minimal published medical literature regarding total hip resurfacing (THR), using either polyethylene components or metal-on-metal (MoM) designs.
 Some of the early reports used two different types of prostheses, the Wagner and McKinn.
 The acetabular components of the McKinn prosthesis showed progressive loosening.
 Based on these results, the investigators developed new design and implantation techniques leading to the Conserve®Plus device.
-In 2004, Amstutz and colleagues reported on 355 patients who received 400 metal-on-metal surface arthroplasties using the Conserve®Plus device with a follow-up of 2–6 years.
-(1) Beaule and colleagues reported on MoM surface arthroplasty in 56 patients with Ficat stage III and IV osteonecrosis.
-(2) While these study results were promising, further evaluation was needed to determine appropriate patient selection criteria and the most beneficial techniques for femoral bone preparation and fixation.
+In 2004, Amstutz and colleagues reported on 355 patients who received 400 MoM surface arthroplasties using the Conserve®Plus device with a follow-up of 2–6 years.
+(2) Beaule and colleagues reported on MoM surface arthroplasty in 56 patients with Ficat stage III and IV osteonecrosis.
+(3)

-Updated searches of the MEDLINE database have identified a number of systematic reviews, RCTs comparing THR with large-diameter head THA, and other publications concerning factors in survival such as patient selection criteria and the surgeon’s learning curve.
-Also identified are an increasing number of reports of local tissue reactions (e.g., pseudotumors) with MoM hip components.
+Updated searches of the MEDLINE database, most recently conducted August 19, 2013, have identified a number of systematic reviews, RCTs comparing THR with large-diameter head THA, and other publications concerning factors in survival such as patient selection criteria and the surgeon’s learning curve.
+Also identified are an increasing number of reports of local tissue reactions (e.g., pseudotumors) with MoM hip components, and in 2013, the FDA issued a safety communication on the use of MoM implants.
+(1)

 In 2011, the American Academy of Orthopaedic Surgeons (AAOS) provided a technology overview of modern MoM hip implants.
-(11) The U.K./Wales registry reported that hip resurfacing patients in all age groups, except males younger than 55 years of age, were at an increased revision risk compared to cemented total hip arthroplasty with an unspecified bearing surface.
+(12) The U.K./Wales registry reported that hip resurfacing patients in all age groups, except males younger than 55 years of age, were at an increased revision risk compared to cemented total hip arthroplasty with an unspecified bearing surface.
 The Australian registry reported hip resurfacing patients 65 years of age or older to have the highest revision risk.
 Head size and risk of revision for THR were inversely related to each other.
 Patients receiving the smallest femoral head components (e.g., women) had the greatest risk of revision.
 The implant size was associated with poorer outcomes when gender/implant size interaction was analyzed.
 This analysis supports the view that THR is most effective in men who are too young to receive THA.
+A 2012 FDA advisory panel of experts also identified young males with larger femoral heads as the best candidates for hip resurfacing systems.
+(1)

 Other studies also suggest a high learning curve for THR related to the increased difficulty in accessing the acetabular compartment.
 For example, in one study most of the failures were related to early acetabular loosening.
-(20) A report by Nunley et al. suggests that for experienced hip surgeons the learning curve for avoiding early complications (e.g., early femoral fracture) is 25 cases or less, but the learning curve for achieving the desired component positioning is 75–100 cases or more.
-(21)
+(22) A report by Nunley et al. suggests that for experienced hip surgeons, the learning curve for avoiding early complications (e.g., early femoral fracture) is 25 cases or less, but the learning curve for achieving the desired component positioning is 75–100 cases or more.
+(23)

 THR to THA Conversion: It is thought that revision of THR to THA might have better outcomes than THA-THA revision, but little data are available to support this assumption.

-Based on potential ease of revision when compared with THA, the evidence available at this time supports the conclusions that hip resurfacing (partial or total) presents a reasonable alternative for active patients who are considered too young for THA, when performed by surgeons experienced in the technique.
-The efficacy of THR performed with current techniques is similar to THA over the short to medium term, and THR may allow for easier conversion to a THA for younger patients who are expected to outlive their prosthesis.
+Based on potential ease of revision when compared with total hip arthroplasty (THA), the evidence available at this time supports the conclusions that hip resurfacing (partial or total) presents a reasonable alternative for active patients who are considered too young for THA, when performed by surgeons experienced in the technique.
+The efficacy of total hip resurfacing (THR) performed with current techniques is similar to THA over the short- to medium term, and THR may allow for easier conversion to a THA for younger patients who are expected to outlive their prosthesis.
 The literature on risk factors for metallosis, pseudotumor formation, and implant failure is evolving as longer follow-up becomes available.
 Due to the uncertain risk with metal-on-metal implants, the risk/benefit ratio needs to be carefully considered on an individual basis.
 In addition, emerging evidence indicates an increased risk of failure in women, possibly due to smaller implant size.
 Therefore, these risk factors should also be considered in the overall patient evaluation for total hip resurfacing, and patients should make an informed choice in conjunction with their treating physicians.

 Practice Guidelines and Position Statements